 Proof of Concept of a Mind-Mindedness Intervention for Mothers Hospitalized for Severe Mental Illness

 Mind-mindedness (Meins, 1997) indexes the extent to which caregivers are able to take the intentional stance and interpret infants’ behavior in terms of their underlying internal states.
 Mind-mindedness is assessed in the first year of life on the basis of the caregiver commenting appropriately on (appropriate mind-related comments) versus misinterpreting (non-attuned mind-related comments) the infant’s internal states (Meins, Fernyhough, Fradley, & Tuckey, 2001; Meins et al., 2012).
 Longitudinal studies show mind-mindedness as a positive predictor of core aspects of children’s development.
 Caregivers’ appropriate mind-related comments in the first year of life predict secure attachment (Lundy, 2003; Meins et al., 2001, 2012) superior executive function (Bernier, Whipple, & Carlson, 2010), theory of mind (Laranjo, Bernier, Meins, & Carlson, 2010, 2014; Meins et al., 2002, 2013), and emotion understanding (Centifanti, Meins, & Fernyhough, 2015), and fewer behavioral difficulties in children from low socio-economic status backgrounds (Meins, Centifanti, Fernyhough, & Fishburn, 2013).
 In contrast, caregivers’ non-attuned mind-related comments are negatively related to children’s early language acquisition and symbolic play (Meins, Fernyhough, Arnott, Leekam, & de Rosnay, 2013).
+Yet, these findings relate to the way caregivers talk to their infants naturally; one question is whether intervening might change caregivers’ mind-mindedness and whether intervention might translate to important outcomes for the infant-caregiver relationship.

 While all of these studies have demonstrated considerable individual differences in caregiver mind-mindedness, previous research has so far shed little light on why some caregivers are more mind-minded than others.
 Mind-mindedness is unrelated to maternal characteristics such as socioeconomic status (Meins, Fernyhough, Arnott, Turner, & Leekam, 2011), and to infant characteristics such as general cognitive ability (Meins et al., 2001) and temperament (Meins et al., 2011).
 Meins, Fernyhough, and Harris-Waller (2014) thus argued that mind-mindedness is a quality of relationships rather than being driven by the characteristics of the individual caregiver or child.
+If mind-mindedness is not driven by caregiver characteristics, then interventions might be effective even if given briefly.

-The aim of the present study was to investigate how more complex psychological characteristics relate to mind-mindedness, focusing specifically on maternal mental health.
+The aim of the present study was to investigate how complex psychological characteristics relate to mind-mindedness, focusing specifically on maternal mental health.
 In their community sample, Meins et al. (2011) reported that appropriate mind-related comments were unrelated to mothers’ reported depressive symptoms, and while the positive correlation between depressive symptoms and non-attuned mind-related comments was significant, the effect was small.
 Pawlby et al. (2010) investigated the relation between mind-mindedness and mental health in a sample of mothers who were hospitalized for a range of severe mental illnesses (SMI).
 Mind-mindedness was assessed from infant–mother interactions both on admission and discharge.
 The diagnostic groups (depression, schizophrenia, mania) did not differ in mind-mindedness.
 Moreover, no statistically significant differences with psychologically well controls emerged, although there was a trend for depressed mothers to be less likely to comment appropriately on their infants’ internal states on admission.
 Yet, the absence of significant effects when comparing diagnostic groups to controls was unexpected.
 Pawlby et al. had hypothesized that the social withdrawal, impaired concentration, low mood, and fatigue associated with clinical depression would impair mothers’ mind-mindedness, as would the theory of mind deficits associated with schizophrenia (Brüne, 2005).